Housing and Community Development

 Hawaii Housing Planning Study

 The Hawaii Housing Planning Study (HHPS) provides housing planners with contemporary data on the housing situation in Hawaii to support planning activity.
-The most recent HHPS is located here: Hawaii Housing Planing Study 2019(PDF, 4MB)
+The most recent HHPS is located here: Hawaii Housing Planning Study 2024(PDF, 10MB)